phdenzel/licht/README.md

-`licht` is a command-line program (including a GTK applet) which fetches info from a local Philips Hue bridge in your network and enables you to apply basic operations, such turning lights on/off, dimming, color-temperature changing, etc.
+`licht` is a command-line program (including a GTK applet) which fetches info from a local Philips Hue bridge in your network and enables you to apply basic operations, such as turning lights on/off, dimming, color-temperature changing, etc.

 I was looking for a lightweight program for Philips Hue, but